100 Notable alumni of

 -

-Petar Stefanov Stoyanov is a Bulgarian statesman and politician who served as the 2nd President of Bulgaria from 1997 to 2002.
+Petar Stefanov Stoyanov is a Bulgarian statesman and politician who served as the president of Bulgaria from 1997 to 2002.
 A member of the Union of Democratic Forces, he won the second democratic election in modern Bulgarian history.
 Throughout Stoyanov’s presidency, Bulgaria made substantial progress in its efforts of joining NATO and the European Union.

 -